cyril/r_spec-clone.rb/docs/index.md

 An `it` block contains an example that should invoke the code to be tested and define what is expected of it.
 Each example can contain multiple expectations, but it should test only one specific behaviour.

+The `its` method can also be used to generate a nested example group with a single example that specifies the expected value (or the block expectations) of an attribute of the subject using `is_expected`.

 To express an expectation, wrap an object or block in `expect`, call `to` (or `not_to`) and pass it a matcher object.
 If the expectation is met, code execution continues.
 Otherwise the example has _failed_ and other code will not be executed.